-Hunting for a new house can be a very exciting yet stressful experience!
+Hunting for a new house can be a fascinating yet stressful experience!
 The range of choices can be quite overwhelming especially if you’re the type who is primarily focused on finding your ultimate dream home.
-Chances are, you are more likely to make a bad decision without realizing it until it’s too late.
-It is then important to be aware of the most common pitfalls encountered by majority of first-time home buyers.
+Chances are, you are more likely to make a wrong decision without realizing it until it’s too late.
+It is then important to be aware of the most common pitfalls encountered by the majority of first-time home buyers.

 What Are The Most Common Mistakes During The House-Hunting Process